parveezsyed28/parveezsyed28/README.md

 - # Hey, I'm Parveez 🤖

-I'm on an exciting journey from being a Mechatronics Specialist to becoming a Data Scientist 🚀.
-I'm enthusiastic about harnessing data's power to drive insights and decisions.
-Currently, I'm diving into the world of Data Science and working towards becoming a proficient Data Scientist.
+👷‍♂️ Mechatronics Engineer | 🤖 Robotics Enthusiast
+I have a strong foundation in mechatronics, with expertise in both industrial robots and mobile robotics.
+As a certified Industrial Robotics and Automation Engineer 🎓, I understand the intricacies of automation systems and their applications in various industries.

+I’ve built six innovative robots, showcasing my technical skills and creativity.
+Currently, I’m diving into ROS 2 🚀 to enhance my capabilities in developing sophisticated robotic applications.
+Additionally, I possess basic knowledge in machine learning 📊, allowing me to explore intelligent robotic systems.
+My journey is driven by curiosity and a commitment to pushing the boundaries of technology! 🌟

 ## 🤖 About Me

-- 🛠️ Former Mechatronics Specialist
+- 🛠️ Working as Mechatronics Specialist
-- 🌍 Transitioning to Data Science
+- 🌍 Transitioning to ROS world
-- 📊 Eager to learn and contribute to Data Science projects
+- 📊 Eager to learn and contribute to Robotics projects
-- 📚 Attending certificate program to build my Data Science skills
+- 📚 Attending certificate program to build my software and design skills

 ## 📚 Learning Path

-- 📊 Enrolled in Advanced certificate for Data Science
+- 📊 Completed Advanced certificate in Data Science and AI
 - 💻 Practicing data analysis and visualization on Power BI

 ## 📬 Reach Me